-The Centre on Global Health Security is engaging leading thinkers in a process of dialogue, research and analysis on the future of the global health system.
+The Centre on Global Health Security engaged leading thinkers in a process of dialogue, research and analysis on the future of the global health system.

 - Is the system fit for purpose?

 - Are the purposes of the different parts of the system clearly defined?